Daniel and Geo Fuchs: Concept and aesthetics

-Daniel and Geo Fuchs’ photographs have in common, that they fabricate on first view a feel of ’yes - I got it ‘ or ‘yeah that’s obvious’.
+Daniel and Geo Fuchs's photographs have in common, that they fabricate on first view a feel of "yes – I got it" or "yeah that's obvious".
 But intuitively you're pushed to take a closer look, check out the details and arrangements, and all the sudden you ask yourself, what in the moment, while the image was taken, actually existed and what not.
-Thereby it doesn't matter, whether it is about an arrangement of photographed miniatures like in the ‘Toy Giants’ series or a mountain range like in “Nature and Destruction”.
+Thereby it doesn't matter, whether it is about an arrangement of photographed miniatures like in the Toy Giants series or a mountain range like in Nature and Destruction.

-Independent, whether the images were produced in nature, in an archive or a studio, the viewer will realize, that reality and fiction must have turned into one - how little or how much depends on the concept of the specific work series.
+Independent, whether the images were produced in nature, in an archive or a studio, the viewer will realize, that reality and fiction must have turned into one – how little or how much depends on the concept of the specific work series.
 Ambiguity is a central component in the work of Daniel & Geo Fuchs and exists in multiple regards.
 The subtle pretense of something, what can’t be real and if at all, only under different circumstances is one of them.
-Another one is the balancing act between the extremes - there is hardly a work series, which does not live of antagonists, like - death and esthetics, beauty and destruction, perfectionism and decay.
-Examples are the series ‘Forces’ and ‘Nature and Destruction’.
+Another one is the balancing act between the extremes – there is hardly a work series, which does not live of antagonists, like – death and esthetics, beauty and destruction, perfectionism and decay.
+Examples are the series Forces and Nature and Destruction.

 Often one work phase of Daniel & Geo Fuchs mounts already into the next one, as theme and project cycles overlap or run parallel.

 Due to their large interest in the environment, Daniel & Geo Fuchs developed a strong affinity for that, what first needs to be discovered, is still hidden in the dark or even secret and subsequently for the fascinating world of collections and archives.
-Visual proofs are the series ‘Conserving’, ‘Toy Giants’ and ‘STASI - Secret Rooms’.
+Visual proofs are the series Conserving, Toy Giants, and STASI – Secret Rooms.